-Some encoders, such as x264 (used by Telestream Vantage & Episode), have different profile settings such as "High profile", "Main profile", or "Baseline profile".
+Some encoders, such as x264, have different profile settings such as "High profile", "Main profile", or "Baseline profile".
 The higher profile makes a higher quality file at the same bitrate by using more advanced compression algorithms.
 The problem is that these advanced settings require more CPU power to decode, and some settings such as a higher keyframe interval can cause seeking within the video to take a long time.